etsucs-scott/project-1-sheltonsc1/README.md

 How to Play
 # Start the solution by pressing the green arrow in visual studio
 # Use WASD to control the player's movement
-# Collect items (optional) and defeat the monster that lurks within the maze.
+# Collect items and defeat the monster that lurks within the maze.
 # Reach the escape tile to win!
 # Good Luck!